yumin-chen/wasm-rust/docs/PRD-WasmRust.md

 #### Acceptance Criteria

-1. WHEN compiling 10,000 lines of code in development mode, THE WasmRust_Compiler SHALL complete within 5 seconds
+1. WHEN compiling 10,000 lines of code in development mode, THE WasmRust_Compiler SHALL complete within 2 seconds (improved from 5 seconds to match MoonBit performance)
 2. WHEN using Cranelift backend, THE WasmRust_Compiler SHALL compile at least 5x faster than LLVM backend
 3. WHEN incremental compilation is enabled, THE WasmRust_Compiler SHALL recompile only changed modules
 4. THE WasmRust_Compiler SHALL provide separate development and release build profiles